 Cost Vs. Function

-Cost makes materials like vinyl and stucco more attractive than wood or brick to many homeowners planning a historic home renovation.
+Cost makes materials like vinyl and stucco more attractive than wood or brick to too many homeowners planning a historic home renovation.
 But protecting the home’s infrastructure is siding’s primary structural purpose.
 In New Orleans’ subtropical climate, moisture and its attendant woes are paramount problems.
 Architects recommend fibre cement siding as a strong protector in a rain- and hurricane-prone area.
 Your choice of siding style should fit your budget and also preserve the integrity of your newly restored walls, floors, and roof.

 Proper sealing is a greater concern when restoring raised houses.
 When choosing siding for your renovation, factor in the product’s energy efficiency by its R-value rating, which indicates how resistant the material is to conductive heat flow.
 Also, take into account the (lack of) insulation in the walls, as well as any aboveground plumbing or wiring the siding needs to protect.

 MLM Incorporated specializes in historic home renovations in and around New Orleans, as well as for kitchens and baths.
-Start your dream project today with a free quote!
+Start your dream project today with a quote!
 Explore our site to learn more about what we do.